-Natural selection, Institutional evolution, Mental limitations.
+Natural selection, Institutional evolution, Mental mutations.
 Your unjust experiment achieved the direct opposite of what you expected.
 Look at me when I’m talking to you.
 There is no defeat and no demise.
 I said look in my eyes, I just want to thank you for the superpowers that you supplied.

 I look within, and I’m a better man than I’ve ever been.
-My struggles have made me stronger, go head, implement a new rule or restriction, I’m resilient, I’ll adapt, I’ll grow, and I won’t quit.
+My struggles have made me stronger, go ahead, implement a new rule or restriction, I’m resilient, I’ll adapt, I’ll grow, and I won’t quit.
 It’s going to take a lot more than 20 years behind prison bars to get me to give in.
 Don't regret, don't regress, don't relent, you made this.
-That’s it, SNAP! your institutional whip, and add to my immeasurable pain.
+That’s it, SNAP! your institutional whip and add to my immeasurable pain.
 Are you satisfied?
 There, I admit, I’m a human that hurts as one of your enslaved convicts.
 That’s all you got for punishment, c’mon, give me more you weak bitch.

 I knew that statement would inflame and incite your inner disciplinarian.
 Tell me where to go, tell me what to do, tell me how to do it, tell me a hundred times to hear yourself talk, that’s it, get high on your authority, now I’m feeling it.
 More pain . . . more.

 My pain expands my character, enriches the treasures inside of me, and enhances my gifts.
 I’m a positive product, by my own volition, of a crooked system.
 A system of mass incarceration, zealous, at the slightest hint of ‘intent’ to arrest and convict.
 Some guilty and some - like me - who are innocent.
 But who cares, right?
 As long as you get your votes to be elected.